Jeffrey-Keyser/TD_Ameritrade_Stock/README.md

 **Goals**
 - Automate the creation of saved orders / ordering stocks that I'm already interested in.
 - Export ceratin stock data to excel files.
-- Utilize python to learn more about the language.
+- Utilize python to acquire a better understanding of the language.